oVirt/ovirt-site/source/feature/kerberos-support-in-sdks-and-cli.html.md

 *   Add the `--kerberos` option: <http://gerrit.ovirt.org/33417>

-After this modification the user will be able to use Kerberos authentication adding the `--kerberos` option to the `ovirt-shell` command or adding the `kerberos = True</option> to the <code>.ovirtshellrc` file.
+After this modification the user will be able to use Kerberos authentication adding the `--kerberos` option to the `ovirt-shell` command or adding the `kerberos = True` option to the `.ovirtshellrc` file.